omgnetwork/omg-samples/omg-js/app/05-exit-standard-erc20/README.md

     console.log("Please define an ERC20 contract in your .env");
     return;
   }
-  const bobRootchainBalance = await web3.eth.getBalance(bobAddress);
+  const aliceRootchainBalance = await web3.eth.getBalance(aliceAddress);
-  const bobsEtherBalance = web3.utils.fromWei(
+  const aliceEtherBalance = web3.utils.fromWei(
-    String(bobRootchainBalance),
+    String(aliceRootchainBalance),
     "ether"
   );
-  if (bobsEtherBalance < 0.001) {
+  if (aliceEtherBalance < 0.001) {
     console.log(
-      "Bob doesn't have enough ETH on the root chain to start an exit" );
+      "Alice doesn't have enough ETH on the root chain to start an exit" );
     return;
   }